patrickmcm/discord-verification/README.md

 ```
 npm install
 ```
-Next, open template_config.json and fill out all the data.
+Next, open template_config.json and fill out all the data the rename it to just config.json.
 ### Put the public google API key into html/captcha.html at data-sitekey

 If you've set it up all correctly run npm start and it will run.